Intern’s Corner

 undertones wall socket

-all credit to the Undertones
+all credit to the Underscores

 There are so many songs on this album that could be considered as the best song on the album, and “Locals (Girls like us)” is absolutely one of those.
 It is one of the most accessible songs on the album as well, all while being experimental, catchy, and abrasive in a way that feels good, like an exfoliator on the bottom of your foot.